Value-form: Real prices and ideal prices

 In discussing the form of prices in various draft manuscripts and in Das Kapital, Marx drew an essential distinction between actual prices charged and paid, i.e., prices that express how much money really changed hands, and various "ideal prices" (imaginary or notional prices).

 Because prices are symbols or indicators in more or less the same way as traffic lights are, they can symbolize something that really exists (e.g., hard cash) but they can also symbolize something that doesn't exist, or symbolize other symbols.
 The concept of price is often used in a very loose sense to refer to all kinds of transactional possibilities.
 That can make the forms of prices highly variegated, flexible and complex to understand, but also potentially very deceptive, disguising the real relationships involved.
+If justabout anything can be priced, and prices can be attached or imputed to anything, money-prices become the universal measure of value.
+Any other measure of value is erased from economic analysis (including from national accounts).

 Modern economics is largely a "price science" (a science of "price behaviour"), in which economists attempt to analyze, explain and predict the relationships between different kinds of prices—using the laws of supply and demand as a guiding principle.
 These prices are mostly just numbers, where the numbers are believed to represent real prices, in some way, as an idealization.
 Mathematics then provides a logical language, to talk about what these prices might do, and to calculate pricing effects.
 This however was not Marx's primary concern; he focused rather on the structure and dynamics of the capitalism as a social system.
 His concern was with the overall results that market activity would lead to in human society.

 In what Marx called "vulgar economics", the complexity of the concept of prices is ignored however, because, Marx claimed in Theories of Surplus Value and other writings, the vulgar economists assumed that: